JimberSoftware/docs/advanced/dockernetworkcontroller/dockernetworkcontroller.md

 ```

 - Adapter: The adapter that is connected to your LAN network
-- Token: The token from the networkcontroller you created in the Jimber Network Isolation platform
+- Token: The token from the networkcontroller you created in the `Jimber SASE Platform`
 - Subnet: The subnet of the adapter on your LAN network
 - Gateway: The gateway ip on your LAN network
 - IP: The ip address you desire for your Network Controller (you should keep this out of your DHCP range)